-- 532 102.12-1.
+- 102.12-1.
 When a primary is required under 102.12-2, it shall be held on a Saturday at least sixty (60) calendar days prior to the election. - 534 102.12-2.
-There shall be a primary election for Business Committee positions whenever there are three (3) or more candidates for any officer positions or sixteen (16) or more candidates for the atlarge council member positions. - (a) The two (2) candidates receiving the highest number of votes cast for each officer position shall be placed on the ballot. - (b) The fifteen (15) candidates receiving the highest number of votes cast for the at-large council member positions shall be placed on the ballot. - (c) Any position where a tie exists to determine the candidates to be placed on the ballot shall include all candidates where the tie exists. - 102.12-3.
-The Election Board shall cancel the primary election if the Business Committee positions did not draw the requisite number of candidates for a primary by the petitioning deadline set for the primary. - 102.12-4.
-In the event a candidate withdraws or is unable to run for office after being declared a winner in the primary, the Election Board shall declare the next highest primary vote recipient the primary winner.
-This procedure shall be repeated as necessary until the ballot is full or until there are no available candidates.
-If the ballot has already been printed, the procedures for notifying the Oneida public in section 102.5-11 and 102.5-12 shall be followed, including the requirement to print a notice in the Nation's newspaper if time lines allow.

-553 Section B. Special Elections

-- 554 102.12-5.
-Matters subject to a Special Election, i.e., referendum, vacancies, petitions, etc., as defined in this law, may be placed on the same ballot as the subject matter of an election. - 556 102.12-6.
-Dates of all Special Elections shall be set, as provided for in this law, by the Business - Committee as recommended by the Election Board or as ordered by the Judiciary in connection with an election challenge. - 102.12-7.
-Notice of said Special Election shall be posted by the Election Board in the prominent locations, and placed in the Nation's newspaper not less than ten (10) calendar days prior to the Special Election. - 102.12-8.
-In the event of an emergency, the Election Board may reschedule the election, provided that no less than twenty-four (24) hours notice of the rescheduled election date is given to the voters, by posting notices in the prominent locations.
+There shall be a primary election for Business Committee positions whenever there are - 535 three (3) or more candidates for any officer positions or sixteen (16) or more candidates for the at-536 large council member positions. - (a) The two (2) candidates receiving the highest number of votes cast for each officer position shall be placed on the ballot. - (b) The fifteen (15) candidates receiving the highest number of votes cast for the at-large council member positions shall be placed on the ballot. - 541 (c) Any position where a tie exists to determine the candidates to be placed on the ballot 542 shall include all candidates where the tie exists. - 543 102.12-3.
+The Election Board shall cancel the primary election if the Business Committee 544 positions did not draw the requisite number of candidates for a primary by the petitioning deadline 545 set for the primary. - 546 102.12-4.
+In the event a candidate withdraws or is unable to run for office after being declared a 547 winner in the primary, the Election Board shall declare the next highest primary vote recipient the - 547 winner in the primary, the Election Board shall declare the next highest primary vote recipient the - 548 primary winner.
+This procedure shall be repeated as necessary until the ballot is full or until there 549 are no available candidates.
+If the ballot has already been printed, the procedures for notifying the - 549 are no avalable candidates.
+If the barlot has already been printed, the procedures for notifying the 550 Oneida public in section 102.5-11 and 102.5-12 shall be followed, including the requirement to - 551 print a notice in the Nation's newspaper if time lines allow. - 552 - 553 Section B. Special Elections - 102.12-5.
+Matters subject to a Special Election, i.e., referendum, vacancies, petitions, etc., as defined in this law, may be placed on the same ballot as the subject matter of an election. - 102.12-6.
+Dates of all Special Elections shall be set, as provided for in this law, by the Business Committee as recommended by the Election Board or as ordered by the Judiciary in connection with an election challenge. - 559 102.12-7.
+Notice of said Special Election shall be posted by the Election Board in the prominent - locations, and placed in the Nation's newspaper not less than ten (10) calendar days prior to theSpecial Election. - 562 102.12-8.
+In the event of an emergency, the Election Board may reschedule the election, provided - that no less than twenty-four (24) hours notice of the rescheduled election date is given to the voters, by posting notices in the prominent locations. - 565 - 566 Section C. Referendums - 102.12-9.
+Registered voters may indicate opinions on any development, law or resolution, proposed, enacted, or directed by the Business Committee, or General Tribal Council, in a special referendum election. - (a) Referendum elections in which a majority of the qualified voters who cast votes shall be binding on the Business Committee to present the issue for action/decision at General Tribal Council. - 573 (b) Referendum requests may appear on the next called for election. - (c) Referendum questions are to be presented to the Nation's Secretary, in writing, at the caucus prior to election, regarding issues directly affecting the Nation or general membership.